The Inversion Symmetry of the WDVV Equations and Tau Functions: The Topological Deformations

 which is linear in $\tau$. \end{itemize}

 The tau function of the deformed hierarchy that is specified by the Virasoro constraints

 corresponds to the partition function of a 2D TFT if the solution $F(v)$ of the WDVV equations is given by the primary free energy of the matter sector of the 2D TFT.
-Such a deformation of the principal hierarchy is called the topological deformation, it has the form
+Due to this fact such a deformation of the principal hierarchy is called the topological deformation, it has the form

 Here $\alpha,\beta=1,\dots,n$, $K^\alpha_{\beta,q;g}$ are differential polynomials of $w^1,\dots, w^n$, i.e. polynomials of the $x$-derivatives of $w^1, \dots, w^n$ whose coefficients depend smoothly on $w^1, \dots, w^n$.